wanted2/caineng.in/www/_posts/2021-06-01-discounted-cash-flow.md

 * $h$ is the hurdle rate, i.e., the percentage of gross-income which must be returned to the investors (project's sponsors)
 * $p=0.03$ is the inflation rate.

-Now, by substitution in to ttheir case,
+Now, by substitution in to their case,

 $\mbox{DCF} = -21 + \sum_{t=1}^5\frac{F_0}{(1+h+0.03)^t}$.